-One of the most important lessons I’ve learned from building and launching Astropad is this: managing your own psychology is your most difficult but also most critical task as an indie developer.
+One of the most important lessons I’ve learned from building and launching Astropad is this: managing your own psychology is not only the most difficult but also the most critical task as an indie developer.

-When you’re on your own, a harsh reality sinks in: You are working in a quiet office of your choosing and you’re calling the shots on your own product.
-Yet you often find yourself unable to be productive… maybe it was you all along?
-Meanwhile, time is slipping away, there are tons of support emails, a list full of bugs to fix, endless features to add… a million things to do.
-Yet you are just… stuck.
+When you’re on your own, a harsh reality sinks in: You are working in a quiet office of your choosing, and you are calling the shots on your own product.
+Yet you often find yourself unable to be productive, and you begin to wonder, “Was the problem just me all along?”
+Meanwhile, time is slipping away, support emails are stockpiling, there’s a list full of bugs to fix, we have endless features to add… a million things to do.
+Yet you are just stuck.
 You need to be making forward progress, but you’re not.

 It’s in moments like this where it is most important to regain control and manage your own psychology.
-We are all human, and moments like this are going to happen.
+We are all human, and moments like these are bound to happen.
 Maybe you’re in the trough of sorrow, and the number of users is falling precipitously after your launch.
-Or maybe a competitor you didn’t know about just shipped and you’re still months away from shipping.
+Or, maybe a competitor you didn’t know about just shipped, and you’re still months away from shipping.
 The important thing is that you pull yourself out of the downward spiral of negativity and get back on track.

 In all these situations, you feel helpless and frustrated, but you need to stop being reactive and take control.
-I struggle with this like everyone else, and I don’t have a silver bullet.
-However, I can share what has helped while building Astropad which has always been to take action and do something.
-It doesn’t have to be huge and drastic, just do something so you don’t feel helpless.
+Like everyone else, I struggle with this and don’t claim to have a silver bullet.
+However, I can share what has helped while building Astropad — which has always been to take action and do something.
+It doesn’t have to be huge and drastic; just do something so you don’t feel helpless.

-For us, this happened when a related app launched with the marketing message we were planning.
-The app even supported USB which we had abandoned months before when Apple rejected our use of it (which is it’s own story).
-We were afraid their launch had stolen our chance to shine and the novelty of what we were doing by using similar marketing.
+For us, this happened when a related app launched with the same marketing message we were planning.
+The app even supported USB, which we had abandoned months before when Apple rejected our use of it (which is its own story).
+We were afraid that their launch had stolen our chance to shine and the novelty of what we were doing by using similar messaging.

 Providing a sneak peak of Astropad and getting that initial list of interested users was one of the best things we ever did.
-We were able to confirm there was real need for Astropad.
-Those sign-ups provided a boost when we needed it most.
+We were able to confirm there was a real need for our product, and those sign-ups provided a boost when we needed it most.
 All of that happened only when we stopped feeling sorry for ourselves and took action.
-So next time you’re stuck feeling helpless, try taking action and maybe you’ll turn lemons into lemonade.
+So, next time you’re stuck feeling helpless, try taking action, and maybe you’ll turn lemons into lemonade.